Bluehost vs. Weebly

 If you expect your website to grow quickly, you might want to consider one of these two top-tier plans.
 But before I get into the extra features they offer, I have to mention that Weebly’s Business package is no less than five times more expensive than Bluehost’s Choice Plus.
 This is a pretty significant discrepancy in cost, so I was expecting a lot from Weebly’s plan.
 Unfortunately, I didn’t feel like I was getting my money’s worth.

 What was included?
-With Weebly Business, you get additional ecommerce functions.
+With Weebly Business, you get additional eCommerce functions.
 More specifically, the Business package lets you add multiple options per product, advertise items that are on sale, manage your inventory, calculate taxes and shipping, and receive reviews from customers.

 It’s certainly a big upgrade from the Pro plan, but I’ve seen turnkey eCommerce platforms like Shopify that include these services in their cheap, entry-level plan.
 To find out more, you’ll have to check out my Bluehost vs. Shopify comparison.

-On the other hand, Bluehost’s Choice Plus is just slightly more expensive than the Plus option, and it includes all of the same features – plus some great security improvements.
+On the other hand, Bluehost’s Choice Plus is just slightly more expensive than the standard Plus option, and it includes all of the same features – alongside some great security improvements.
 For instance, CodeGuard Basic is included in the plan, which means that you no longer have to worry about website backups.
 These are performed daily, and can easily be restored in case something goes wrong.

 High-Performance Solutions: VPS and Dedicated Servers from Bluehost

 Weebly’s plans all run on cloud hosting, which is generally considered to be faster and more reliable than traditional infrastructures.
 However, one issue with public clouds is security, so if you have a mission-critical website or a high-traffic online store, you might want a more private solution.
+You can read more about the differences between public cloud and private cloud hosting right here.

 Weebly doesn’t give you any other options, but with Bluehost, you can always upgrade to a VPS or dedicated server.
 Not only can you expect better performance from these infrastructures, but they are also more secure.

 In a shared hosting environment, a server is used by multiple tenants.
 This means that security breaches can extend from one website to another, while high traffic on a neighboring site can affect your performance.
-With a VPS plan, you get your own, virtual machine.
+With a VPS plan, you get your own virtual machine.
 Although you’re still sharing a server with others, your resources are now your own, and your account is safely isolated.

 Alternatively, if you want even more control over your server, you can opt for dedicated hosting.
 This way, you can provision a single-tenant, bare-metal machine that only you can access.
 I don’t recommend this solution unless you already have a very popular website, but it’s good to know that the option is there in case you need it later down the line.